pborenstein/esther.lol/src/esther.md

 > Don't imagine that you alone among the Jews will escape in the king's palace, and that this will save your life.

-> Even if you are silent now, the Jews will get relief and rescue some other way, and you and your father's house will be lost.
-And who knows?
-Maybe it was for just such an occasion that you were made queen!
+> Even if you are silent now, the Jews will get
+> relief and rescue some other way,
+> and you and your father's house will be lost.
+> And who knows?
+Maybe it was for just such
+> an occasion that you were made queen!

 ### Esther

 > Gather all the Jews in Shushan.
-Tell them to fast for me: not to eat or drink for three days and nights.
-My girls and I will also fast.
-Then I'll go to the king -- which, as I mentioned, is against the law.
+> Tell them to fast for me: not to eat or drink f
+> or three days and nights.
+> My girls and I will also fast.
+> then I'll go to the king -- which, as I mentioned,
+> is against the law.
 If I die, I die.

 ## V